 Custom Leather Patches Los Angeles

 Smell that?
 That’s vegetable-tanned cowhide.
-You can’t fake that scent with plastic.
+Los Angeles Patch Co. knows you can’t fake that scent with plastic.
 Leather hits different.
 It’s not about bright colors or high-resolution threads.
 It’s about texture.
 It’s about the burn marks from the laser and the way the material ages when you wear it out in the sun.

 Premium Branding for Hats, Denim, and Apparel

 Leather is the heavy lifter of branding.
-You slap a leather patch on a Richardson 112, and it instantly doubles the retail value.
+You slap a custom hat patch on a Richardson 112, and it instantly doubles the retail value.
 It turns a generic promotional cap into merchandise people actually want to buy.

 We see a lot of cheap, thin leather out there.
 It curls up like a potato chip after one wash.
 We don’t use that scrap.
 We use thick, proper grades that stay flat and hold the logo.